BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 Lisa — Alter Ego (February 2025)

 Lisa’s debut full-length album featured “Rockstar” and “New Woman” (with Rosalía).
-She also made her Hollywood acting debut in Season 3 of HBO’s The White Lotus in 2025, receiving strong critical reviews.
+She also made her Hollywood acting debut in Season 3 of HBO’s The White Lotus in 2025, drawing a mix of critical responses.
 Her solo single “Money” holds a Guinness World Record as the first solo K-pop track to reach 1 billion Spotify streams.

-Jisoo released her debut solo EP and released a string of singles including “Earthquake,” “Tears,” and “Hugs & Kisses” throughout 2025.
-She has also built one of K-pop’s most successful acting careers alongside her music, starring in JTBC’s Snowdrop and the Netflix series Boyfriend on Demand.
+Jisoo released her debut solo EP, Amortage, a four-track release led by the single “Earthquake” and also including “Your Love,” “Tears,” and “Hugs & Kisses.”
+She has also built one of K-pop’s most successful acting careers alongside her music, starring in JTBC’s Snowdrop and the Netflix series Boyfriend on Demand (2026).

 🚀 The Return: DEADLINE (2026)